intunist/SHIRO-Models-Japanese/README.md

 [日本語訳?](#機械翻訳です)

-UPT3's Japanese models for [SHIRO](https://github.com/Sleepwalking/SHIRO).
+Intunists's Japanese models for [SHIRO](https://github.com/Sleepwalking/SHIRO).
 The initial models are based on a multi-speaker 17.8 hour dataset of Japanese singing and some speech.
 The current dataset is mostly female vocals and a few tenor males and will not work well for baritone and bass voices.
 These models were trained to work specifically with singing, speech alignment may not be as expected.